Understanding the getScore Function Input

 }

-write it as a closure and pass these values when calling the app as has
+write it as a closure and pass these values when calling the app.
+This

 outsidescore <- function(scores,scoreName = NULL){